MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ne-ntddk-_physical_counter_resource_descriptor_type.md

 ### -field ResourceTypeOverflow

-A counter overflow interrupt.
-The interrupt handler to be invoked is described by the <b>u.OverflowHandler</b> member of the <b>PHYSICAL_COUNTER_RESOURCE_DESCRIPTOR</b> structure is not used for this counter resource type.
+A counter overflow interrupt handler.
+The interrupt handler to be invoked is described by the <b>u.OverflowHandler</b> member of the <b>PHYSICAL_COUNTER_RESOURCE_DESCRIPTOR</b> structure.

 ### -field ResourceTypeEventBuffer